 - Better than water filter pitchers

 - Easy to set up and use

 When you want the top-of-the-line faucet filter, there’s no better choice than the Premier Faucet Water filter from Dupont.
-It has a high customer satisfaction rating, and it’s easy to install.
-The 100-gallon filter capacity is a bit of a drawback, as you’ll need to change filters every two months.
-The filter reduces or removes most contaminants in your water, receiving certifications for the removal of bacteria, micro-organisms, cysts, chlorine, and sediment.
+The 100-gallon filter capacity is a bit of a drawback, as you’ll need to change filters frequently.
+The filter reduces or removes most contaminants in your water, reducing bacteria, micro-organisms, cysts, chlorine, and sediment.

 - Filters out chlorine, benzene, mercury, asbestos

 Best Countertop Water Filter: Verdict